jacobjonsson/wlang/spec/spec.md

     // Functions are created with the fn keyword. fn increment() {
-        // Assigning to a stateful keyword will a += 1;
+        // Assigning to a stateful variable will trigger the component to rerender counter += 1;
     }

-    // Effect blocks run whenever a stateful variable referenced inside the block changes effect {
+    // Effect blocks run whenever a stateful variable referenced inside the block updates effect {
-        // Will be executed whenever the stateful variable a changes console.log(a);
+        // Will be executed whenever the stateful variable a changes console.log(counter);
     }

     // The mount blocks run when the component first mounts